-Winchester Prison is committed to providing a safe and engaging environment where men can learn new skills to help them on release.
+Winchester Prison is committed to providing a safe and engaging environment where prisoners can learn new skills to help them on release.

-The prison aims to provide a service to the men that is caring, kind and compassionate, allowing them to feel valued members of the prison community.
+The prison aims to provide a service to prisoners that is caring, kind and compassionate, allowing them to feel valued members of the prison community.

 Security and safeguarding

-Every person at Winchester has a right to feel safe.
+Every prisoner at Winchester has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

 Arrival and first night

-When a resident first arrives at Winchester, they will be able to contact a family member by phone or a welfare call will be provided on their behalf if they fall under the PPU (public protection) laws.
-This could be quite late in the evening, depending on the time they arrive.
+When a prisoner first arrives at Winchester, they will be able to contact a family member by phone or a welfare call will be provided on their behalf if they fall under the PPU (public protection) laws.
+This could be quite late in the evening, depending on the time of their arrival.

 Education and work

-Residents have access to education provided by Milton Keynes College, who offer a variety of course where prisoners can gain qualifications.
+Prisoners have access to education provided by Milton Keynes College, who offer a variety of course where prisoners can gain qualifications.

 Work is available throughout the prison in areas such as recycling, light assembly, textiles, catering and IT.
-Residents can also work on the wings decorating, cleaning and serving meals.
+Prisoners can also work on the wings as cleaners, helping to serve meals and as painters.